Progress report for LNE16-351

 Completed

 - It is not yet known in the Northeast the best time to harvest perennial grains for ease of combine management and sufficient grain maturation.
 Thus, before providing education on this topic, we completed a harvest timing trial in August 2017 to help ourselves, our collaborating farmers, and our future farmer beneficiaries to better understand harvest management.
-This side-project is part of the process towards completing this milestone.
+This side-project was part of the process towards completing this milestone.
 We observed maturity of seeds and greenness of rachises of intermediate wheatgrass over time to help determine the best time to harvest the crop (Fig 4).
 We learned that waiting later in the season may be the best harvest choice as far as crop moisture (Fig 4).

 - On July 13, 2018, Sandra Wayman, Matt Ryan, Eugene Law, and Cynthia Bartel presented a workshop on perennial grains at the 2018 Cornell University Musgrave Research Farm Field Day, which included intermediate wheatgrass and perennial cereal rye field site visits.
 The presentation covered our interseeding work with red clover, harvest techniques and yield, field management, and perennial grain dehulling and cleaning.
 There were 160 farmers in attendance.
 A hand-out detailing our work with perennial grains was shared with attendees.